 How can I support FLOODLIT.org?

-You can donate or get involved in various ways.
+You can also get involved in various ways to make a difference.